almahmudbd/custom-woocommerce-tweaks/README.md

    Automatically hides the Cash on Delivery (COD) payment option when a specific courier shipping method is selected.

 2. **Disable Password Change Email**
-   Disables email notifications sent to customers when they change their account password.
+   Disables email notifications,  when customers change their account password.

 3. **Clickable WhatsApp Link for Phone Numbers**
    Adds a clickable WhatsApp link below the billing phone number in the admin order page (for Bangladeshi phone numbers only).